Pol-Buitrago/SynthAVSR/README.md

 ```

 Lastly, install Fairseq and the other packages:

 ```bash
 pip install -r requirements.txt cd fairseq pip install --editable ./
 ```

 ## Data Preparation 📊
-Follow the steps in [`data/preparation`](data/preparation) to preprocess:
+Follow the steps in [`data/preparation`](data/preparation) to preprocess data and generate synthetic audiovisual inputs.

 ## Decoding and Inference 🔍

 For lip reading, ASR, or full AVSR, use the provided script located at `avhubert/infer_AVSR.py`.
-This script allows you to perform inference on audio-visual inputs, leveraging pre-trained models.
+This script allows you to perform inference on audiovisual inputs, leveraging pre-trained models.

 ### Usage 🛠️

 To use the inference script, follow these steps: